-The Directors have pleasure in submitting their report and the audited financial statements of the Group and of the Company for the financial year ended 30 June 2021.
+The Directors hereby submit their report and the audited financial statements of the Group and of the Company for the financial year ended 30 June 2022.

 Principal activities

 The principal activity of the Company is investment holding.
 The principal activities of the subsidiaries are set out in Note 13 to the financial statements.